MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OwnerlessGroupPolicy.md

 ```

 ### -NoOfWeeksToNotify
-The NoOfWeeksToNotify parameter specifies the number of weeks to notify the members specified by the MaxNoOfMembersToNotify parameter.
+The NoOfWeeksToNotify parameter specifies the number of weeks to notify the active members specified by the MaxNoOfMembersToNotify parameter.
 A valid value is an integer from 1 to 90.

 ```yaml
 Type: Int32